mysociety/alaveteli/installing/manual_install.md

 ## Install mySociety libraries

-You will also want to install mySociety's common ruby libraries and the Rails code.
-Run:
+Next, install mySociety's common ruby libraries and the Rails code.
+To fetch the contents of the submodules, run:

     git submodule update --init

-to fetch the contents of the submodules.

 ### Packages customised by mySociety

-Debian users should add the mySociety debian archive to their `/etc/apt/sources.list` as described above.
-Doing this and following the above instructions should install a couple of custom dependencies.
-Users of other platforms can optionally install these dependencies manually, as follows:
+If you're using Debian, you should add the mySociety debian archive to your `/etc/apt/sources.list` as described above.
+Doing this and following the above instructions will install a couple of custom dependencies.
+If you're using some other platform, you can optionally install these dependencies manually, as follows:

-1. If you would like users to be able to download pretty PDFs as part of the downloadable zipfile of their request history, you should install [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/downloads/list).
-We recommend downloading the latest, statically compiled version from the project website, as this allows running headless (i.e. without a graphical interface running) on Linux.
+1. If you would like users to be able to get pretty PDFs as part of the downloadable zipfile of their request history, install [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/downloads/list).
+We recommend downloading the latest, statically compiled version from the project website, as this allows running headless (that is, without a graphical interface running) on Linux.
 If you do install `wkhtmltopdf`, you need to edit a setting in the config file to point to it (see below).
 If you don't install it, everything will still work, but users will get ugly, plain text versions of their requests when they download them.

-2. Version 1.44 of `pdftk` contains a bug which makes it to loop forever in certain edge conditions.
-Until it's incorporated into an official release, you can either hope you don't encounter the bug (it ties up a rails process until you kill it) you'll need to patch it yourself or use the Debian package compiled by mySociety (see link in [issue 305](https://github.com/mysociety/alaveteli/issues/305))
+2. Version 1.44 of `pdftk` contains a bug which makes it loop forever in certain edge conditions.
+Until it's incorporated into an official release, you can either hope you don't encounter the bug (it ties up a rails process until you kill it), patch it yourself, or use the Debian package compiled by mySociety (see link in [issue 305](https://github.com/mysociety/alaveteli/issues/305))